 To lose 1 pound of fat per week you’d, theoretically, need to burn an extra 3500 calories every week.
 I say theoretically because it rarely plays out like that in the real world.
 Still, weight-loss protocols frequently recommend a 500 calorie deficit per day to get the job done.
 Why 500 calories?

-500 calories x 7 = 3500 calories = 1 pound weight-loss per week.
-Now that you have a general understanding of the mathematics involved, here’s my problem:
+500 calories x 7 = 3500 calories = lose 1 pound per week.
+Now that you have a general understanding of the numbers involved, here’s my problem:

 I’m impatient.
 And like you, I want results fast.